Working on a real project is one of the main tenets of the Data Science Bootcamp from the very beginning.

 Brainster: Did something in the project development process turn out to be harder or easier than you expected?

 – As mentioned, we decided all of us to be involved in all activities.
 This way each of us gained experience in working on all aspects of a project.
 Despite that, everyone had special tasks, we estimated that we should go through all the processes in the project together.
 We were helping each other and in the end, we chose the best suggestions as solutions to the problems.

-Brainster: Which Bootcamp module unexpectedly “tired you out”, and where did you go easier than the expected?
+Brainster: Which Bootcamp module unexpectedly “tired you out”, and where did you go easier than expected?

 Brainster: In what domain of data working would you like to focus further?

-Brainster: From this perspective, what advise will you give to new students at the Data Science Bootcamp?
+Brainster: From this perspective, what advice will you give to new students at the Data Science Bootcamp?
 Is there a recipe for successfully mastering the program and if so, what is it?

 – Commitment is the key, but we all know that.
 The recipe for success is to stay diligent and curious, constantly testing models and learning new things.
 With Data Science the work never ends and the learning material is literally unlimited.

 Brainster: Once again, congratulations on behalf of the entire Brainster team.
-What is your message to those considering practice and a career in Data Science?
+What are your messages to those considering practice and a career in Data Science?

 – Thanks for the kind words.
-To be real, if you are able to dedicate yourself and take your time while being ready to enter a whole new world where data is the beginning and the end, then there is nothing to doubt.
+To be real, if you can dedicate yourself and take your time while being ready to enter a whole new world where data is the beginning and the end, then there is nothing to doubt.
 Data Science is a great option for a career, and we would say that it changes the way of thinking.